inet-framework/inet/showcases/emulation/basic/doc/index.rst

    :end-at: *.host1.wlan[0].copyConfiguration = "copyFromExt"

 This device requires a TAP device in the host OS.
-The configurations needed for the host OS are also identical to the previous ones.
+The configurations needed for the host OS are also identical to the previous ones and are provided in the ``TestExtUpperIeee80211InterfaceInHost1.sh`` script file.

 The real ping application of the host computer generates the ECHO REQUEST messages.
 The message is routed through the virtual TAP interface.
 The sender node's wlan